metsci/gleam/docs/styling.md

 import { Context, createDomPeer, cssColor, cssFloat, currentDpr, Interval2D, Painter, PeerType, StyleProp } from '@metsci/gleam-core';

 export class ExamplePainter implements Painter {
-    // Create a DOM peer -- added to the DOM when this painter gets added to a pane readonly peer = createDomPeer( 'example-painter', this, PeerType.PAINTER );
+    // Create a DOM peer -- automatically added to the DOM when this painter gets added to a pane readonly peer = createDomPeer( 'example-painter', this, PeerType.PAINTER );
     readonly style = window.getComputedStyle( this.peer );